MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/1 - Implemented Configuration Strategy.md

 - the `_1_6_trainer` [folder](../../_1_configs/_1_6_trainer): the PyTorch Trainer class, used to define the training loop and manage the utilized `Model` and `DataModule` classes - further documentation [here](./5%20-%20Running%20The%20Model.md).

+*Note: some configuration files contain `ICASSP_signals` within their name.
+This refers to the chosen collection of 8 EEG signals, which is no longer relevant to the ICASSP conference.
+The name was left unchanged to avoid unintentionally breaking something.*

 <h3 style="text-align: center;">Important Caveats</h3>

 Regarding the `_1_4_data_modules` and `_1_5_models` folders, keep in mind the following: